mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 ## Step 3 - Setting up the PHP Environment with Composer and HTE-Cli

-Now that we've set up the LAMP stack, it's useless unless we create some _VirtualHosts_ to develop or test web applications on different versions of PHP installed on the system.
+Now that we've set up the LAMP+LAPP stack, it's useless unless we create some _VirtualHosts_ to develop or test web applications on different versions of PHP installed on the system.

 To create `VirtualHosts`, we'll use [HTE-Cli](https://github.com/mauriziofonte/hte-cli), a tool **of my own creation** designed to facilitate the configuration of test environments on fictitious domain names by modifying the _Windows hosts file_.